Summer Creek High School

 Summer Creek High School (SCHS) is a high school in unincorporated Harris County, Texas, and a part of the Humble Independent School District.
 It serves several areas, including Summerwood and Fall Creek, the two neighborhoods that the school get its name from.

-Built to relieve the overcrowded Atascocita HS and Humble HS, SCHS is approximately 435000 sqft and is a comprehensive, ninth through twelfth grade high school for 3,200 students; The campus has athletic facilities and playing fields, an auditorium, a natatorium, a career and vocational education facilities, a food court and a learning resource center.
+Built to relieve the overcrowded Atascocita HS and Humble HS, SCHS is approximately 435000 sqft and is a comprehensive, ninth through twelfth grade high school for 3,200 students.
+The campus has athletic facilities and playing fields, an auditorium, a natatorium, a career and vocational education facilities, a food court and a learning resource center.
 There is also parking for students, staff, and visitors.
 SCHS is located at 14000 Weckford Boulevard, near the intersection of Beltway 8 and West Lake Houston Parkway.

 History

+Summer Creek High School opened in the 2009-2010 school year at its current address, 14000 Weckford Boulevard, Houston, Texas.
+The high school featured its first graduating class in 2012.

 Just before the beginning of the 2017–2018 school year, Kingwood High School was badly damaged by flooding caused by Hurricane Harvey.
 This meant that the students that year took their classes at Summer Creek High.

+In December 2023, Summer Creek High participated in the Texas UIL High School State Football Championships, becoming the first high school in the Humble Independent School District to do so.